VictoriaMetrics/VictoriaMetrics/docs/managed-victoriametrics/quickstart.md

 * `Maintenance Window` when deployment should start an upgrade process if needed;
 * `Settings` allow to define different flags for the deployment.

-However, such an update requires a deployment restart and may result into a couple of minutes of downtime.
+Please note, such an update requires a deployment restart and may result into a short downtime for single-node deployments.